tstone/MicrowaveJS/README.md

 - I didn't want to write blog posts in HTML
 - I want things to be simple.
 I shouldn't have to fuss around for 5 minutes just to get a blog post online

-So I built microwave.js.
+**So I built microwave.js.**

 Out of the box it supports the following features:

 - Uses YAML for configuration, making it super simple
 - DISQUS integration on index and posts
-- Supports both markdown code blocks and inline code
+- Posts are written in markdown, supporting both code blocks and inline code
 - Automatic code prettification
 - Pre-configured for Heroku